IvlevGreg/movies-explorer-frontend/README.md

 - Utilized the BEM methodology for HTML markup and Sass implementation
 - Implemented adaptive web design, cross-browser development, responsive images
 - Implemented React Hook Form form with validation by joi
+- Used Redux and Axios for  fetching and working with data

 ### Deploy: